-Cross Training: Bridging The Gaps
+Cross Training In Theatre: Bridging The Gaps

 Cross training is inevitable in this industry.
 Whether it’s something that is sought-out by individuals, curious to learn new skills or something that circumstances make a necessity, we will all encounter it at some point or another.
 The differences come when it’s a vocational challenge versus an operational demand.